watmin/Ruby-decorations/README.md

 # Decorations

-Python like decorators for Ruby
+Python like decorators for Ruby.
+Inspired by Rack and previous attempts at decorations

 ## Installation